jjvanzon/JJs-Reference-Architecture/aspects.md

 Introduction
 ------------

 What are called *aspects* here, are technical concerns like [security](#security), [logging](#logging) and [validation](#validation) and many more.
-In medium to large software development projects, decisions might need to be made about some of these concepts.
+In medium to large scale software development projects, decisions might need to be made about some of these concepts.
 The decision can take the form of the usage of an [`API`](api.md) or applying certain [design patterns](patterns.md).
 Or they might already be solved by the programming language you use.
 Some aspects might not even be mentioned here, because they are for instance automatically solved by the database engine or te [`Visual Studio IDE`](api.md#visual-studio).

 Authoring & Reviewing
 ---------------------

 This aspect covers things such as marking objects with *creation and modification dates*.
-Additionally, it includes adding *author's comments* to objects and managing multiple *versions* of objects. *Logging* user changes is also a part of this aspect, which is also referred to as *auditing*.
+Additionally, it can include adding *author's comments* to objects and managing multiple *versions* of objects. *Logging user changes* is also a part of this aspect, which is also referred to as *auditing*.
 Reviewing could also involve *rating* content, *liking* and *user comments*.

-Which concepts are practical, depends on the specific needs of your application.
+Which concepts are practical, may depend on the specific needs of your application.

 Bidirectional Relationship Synchronization